-The recipient of the 2014 John Oxley Library Community History Award, Adopt a Digger, is an outstanding example of a voluntary community project.
+The 2014 winner of the John Oxley Library Community History Award was Adopt a Digger, an outstanding example of a voluntary community project.
 The project commemorates the men and women from the Sunshine Coast region who served during the First World War.
 First launched in 2010, the aim of the project is to create an extensive database documenting the 2000+ soldiers and nurse from the region.

 Local residents and historians, school students and descendants are encouraged to “adopt a digger”, research the person’s military history and upload this information onto their website.

-The John Oxley Library Community History Award was presented to Brisbane Open House for encouraging Queensland's residents and tourists to engage actively with Brisbane's history through architecture.
+The 2013 winner of the John Oxley Library Community History Award was Brisbane Open House for encouraging Queensland's residents and tourists to engage actively with Brisbane's history through architecture.

 Now in its fourth year, Brisbane Open House has unlocked more than 50 of Brisbane's architecturally significant buildings to the public for guided tours and self-exploration, and hopes to add another 20 buildings to the mix.